2Pillows/resume-template/README.md

 If you don't want to use Overleaf, I'd recommend using Docker with VS Code because it's easy to set up.
 I believe the steps below cover all requirements but please let me know if I missed something.

+#### To create a public repository
 * Fork repository on GitHub Website

+#### To create a private repository
+* Download a ZIP file of the code under `<> Code` on the GitHub website
+* Create a new private repository
+* Follow instructions below to create container for private repository
+* Unzip ZIP file and copy contents to container

 * Install Docker: <https://docs.docker.com/get-docker/>
 * Install Docker extension in VS Code: <https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker>
 * Install Remote Development extension in VS Code: <https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack>